freakmaxi/kertish-dos/head-node/README.md

 **CAUTION: Deletion operation is applied immediately**

 ##### Required Headers:
-- `X-Path` source folder/file location in dfs (should be urlencoded)
+- `X-Path` source folder/file location in dos (should be urlencoded)
 - `X-Kill-Zombies` force zombie file/folder to be removed.
 Values: `1` or `true`.
 Default: `false`

 ##### Possible Status Codes